We fully comply with GDPR.

 How long do you keep data?

 Only as long as necessary.
-The GDPR doesn’t prescribe a set period of time we should or shouldn’t keep data.
+The UK GDPR doesn’t prescribe a set period of time we should or shouldn’t keep data.
 The retention period is determined by necessity.
 In our case, for example, we judge how long to keep data based on the nature of the work needed to be carried out, the contracts with our clients and our legal, compliance and audit requirements.
 Once we no longer need it, data will be deleted and/or anonymised which typically means we will remove all but the core data e.g. name, consent, customer name and submittal date.

 What data will you keep relating to me?